-Document understanding is a key business process in the data-driven economy, since documents are central to knowledge discovery and business insights.
+Document understanding is a key business process in the data-driven economy since documents are central to knowledge discovery and business insights.
 Converting documents into a machine-processable format is a particular challenge here due to their huge variability in formats and complex structure.
-Accordingly, many algorithms and machine-learning methods emerged to solve particular tasks such as OCR, layout analysis, table-structure recovery, figure understanding and more.
-We observe adoption of such methods in document understanding solutions offered by all major cloud providers.
-Yet, publications outlining how such services are designed and optimised to scale in the cloud are scarce.
-In this paper, we focus on the case of document conversion to illustrate the particular challenges of scaling a complex data processing pipeline with strong reliance on machine-learning methods on cloud infrastructure.
+Accordingly, many algorithms and machine-learning methods emerged to solve particular tasks such as Optical Character Recognition (OCR), layout analysis, table-structure recovery, figure understanding, etc. We observe the adoption of such methods in document understanding solutions offered by all major cloud providers.
+Yet, publications outlining how such services are designed and optimized to scale in the cloud are scarce.
+In this paper, we focus on the case of document conversion to illustrate the particular challenges of scaling a complex data processing pipeline with a strong reliance on machine-learning methods on cloud infrastructure.
 Our key objective is to achieve high scalability and responsiveness for different workload profiles in a well-defined resource budget.
-We outline the requirements, design and implementation choices of our document conversion system and reflect on the challenges we faced.
-Evidence for the scaling behaviour and resource efficiency is provided for two alternative workload distribution strategies and deployment configurations.
+We outline the requirements, design, and implementation choices of our document conversion service and reflect on the challenges we faced.
+Evidence for the scaling behavior and resource efficiency is provided for two alternative workload distribution strategies and deployment configurations.
 Our best-performing method achieves sustained throughput of over one million PDF pages per hour on 3072 CPU cores across 192 nodes.